mit-cml/yrtoolkit/yr/tutorials/ChatBot.md

 ![Initial GUI Corrrespondence](../images/chatBot/Correspondence_InitialGUI.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>

 What do you think is the function of each component?
 Many of the components may be self-explanatory.
-However, ListView is where you will display the user’s conversation with ChatGPT.
+However, <strong>ListView</strong> is where you will display the user’s conversation with ChatGPT.

 Drag and drop a <strong>SpeechRecognizer</strong> component and then a <strong>TextToSpeech</strong> component from the <strong>Media</strong> drawer.